-- 1. Tap and hold the red power button 🔞 on the TPC Main panel to turn the lamp and cinema projector off. - 2.
+- 1. Tap and hold the red power button on the TPC Main panel to turn the lamp and projector off. - 2.
 Allow the lamp to cool for a minimum of 10 minutes. - 3.
-Unplug the cinema projector - 4.
+Unplug the projector - 4.
 Turn the lens clamp to the OPEN/UP position. - 5.
 Release the lens locking lever (UP position). - 6.
 Pull out the lens and replace it with a different high-brightness lens.
 NOTE: Always install the lens with "UP" label in the top position.
-This will assist in achieving consistent boresight alignment each time the lens is replaced. - 7.
+This will assist in achieving consistent boresight alignment each time the lens is replaced.
+See Section 2.11 Install the Primary Lens. - 7.
 Secure the lens with the lens locking lever (DOWN position). - 8.
 Calibrate the lens.